-One of the most controversial decisions for business owners is whether to post their prices on their website.
+One of the most controversial decisions for business owners is whether to post their prices on their business website.
 This is not a decision that should be made lightly, particularly because there is a stack of arguments on both sides.
 Even so, the price is one of the most important pieces of data in the buying cycle, so it is important to weigh the pros and cons:

 1. Displaying your price upfront eliminates obstacles for your customer, since he or she does not have to call or email to find out what your charges are.